learn-academy-2023-delta/week-2-assessment/interview-questions.md

-4. What is the difference between an object and a class?
+4. What is the difference between a function and a method?

   Your answer: